 - Hotel & Restaurant Chalet Tirol: This hotel has a very unique design, built after the Swiss chalets up in the hills of Heredia.
 They have a spa, golf course and their wooden cabins are very modern.
 Rooms start at $85 USD.

 - Hotel Bougainvillea: If you don’t want to be too far away from the city but still want to experience staying outside of it, this is a good pick.
-This hotel is located a little outside of Heredia.
+This hotel is located a little outside of Heredia and has a gorgeous garden.
 Rooms start at $130 USD.

 - Hotel Alta Las Palomas: Located in the “Beverly Hills of Costa Rica” this 4 star hotel has everything for a luxury stay: a stunning view of San Jose, valet parking, lounge and on site restaurant.
 Rooms start at $100 USD.